 Have you heard the saying ” If you struggle with rejection then you’re not cut out to be an entrepreneur”?

 Well… this isn’t really true.
-Rejection comes with the territory of being an entrepreneur, but let’s be honest, it still stings when people either reject you or ignore you.
+Rejection comes with the territory of being an entrepreneur, but let’s be honest, it still stings when people either reject you or ghost you.

 Rejection is something that we gradually get used to.
 But if you have a hard time getting used to it, it doesn’t mean you’re not cut out to be an entrepreneur, it just means you’re human.
 Who likes being rejected and doesn’t get affected by it at all?

-This is why I’d love to share 4 ways you can deal with rejection if you struggle with it:
+This is why I’d love to share 4 ways to deal with rejection and ghosting:

 1. Practice affirmations that motivate you and help you reframe rejection